yumyum0035/dadJokes/README.md

-# Dad jokes
+# Good morning!

-Get a random dad joke.
+Get a random dad joke after checking the weather report!

+# How to implement API key

+Create a new .js file called config.js and add:

+``
+export function key() { return "yourAPIkeyhere"; }
+``

 # What we worked on